 Based on an 1894 play by William Gillette, Too Much Johnson looks like a silent film done badly, with obviously fake props and set pieces, tops of sets visible, and hammy acting galore.
 Cotten as guy-on-the-side Augustus Billings goes full-on Harold Lloyd, jumping over a bed and climbing over rooftops.
 While he and his mistress, Mrs. Dathis (Arlene Francis) are presumably going the way of all flesh, a palm frond keeps tickling Billings’s nose.
 The two of them are blissfully sleeping when Mrs. Dathis’s husband comes home.
 Billings has to think fast to avoid this guy, and he figures the best way is to stay off the ground as much as possible.
 When that doesn’t work, he heads to Cuba.

 Cotten didn’t spend all his working hours with the Mercury Players.
 In fact, in 1939, he was cast as C.K.
 Dexter Haven in The Philadelphia Story.
-That property was filmed, of course, but Cotten couldn’t come along, as he was busy making one of the ultimate filmmaker’s films, Citizen Kane.
+When that property was filmed Cotten couldn’t come along, as he was busy making one of the ultimate filmmaker’s films, Citizen Kane.

 Kane is evergreen.
 It’s watched and rewatched, studied, and revisited, considered to be a seminal moment in American film.
 In addition to a small part as a journalist at the beginning of the movie, Cotten plays Jedediah Leland, Kane’s old friend and confidante, and, coincidentally, a theater critic for Kane’s newspaper empire.